1jour1vin

 Manuals

-Careful sorting and destemming, maceration in open wooden vats or stainless steel vats for 3 to 4 weeks, two daily punch-downs during fermentation.
+Careful sorting and destemming, followed by maceration in open wooden vats or stainless steel tanks for 3 to 4 weeks, with two daily punch-downs during fermentation

 Livestock farming